landhini/Project-1/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually.
 This is an advantage because using Ansible to automate the configuration of the ELK machine allows the quick deploytation of the ELK server.
-This is especially useful if data is comprimised or corrupted, one can simply delete an existing machine and quickly ,as well as effortlessly, deploy a new one that already has all the right configurations.
+This is especially useful if data is comprimised or corrupted.
+One can simply delete an existing machine and quickly ,as well as effortlessly, deploy a new one that already has all the right configurations.

 The playbook implements the following tasks:
 - Install Docker